 Once upon a time, as long as you had health insurance, filling a prescription for medication was pretty straightforward and, really, no big deal.
-You simply presented your insurance card at a pharmacy of your choice and no matter what prescription drugs you were getting, you paid one set price.
+You simply presented your insurance card at a pharmacy of your choice, and no matter what prescription drugs you were getting, you paid one set price.
 That’s it—period.

-Remember the good ole’ days of $10 prescription copays?
+Remember the good ole days of $10 prescription co-pays?

 Guess what that means?
-Your once reliable insurance is paying for less and less while you are having to pay more, especially at the pharmacy counter.
+Your once-reliable insurance is paying for less and less while you have to pay more, especially at the pharmacy counter.

-To make things even more complicated, insurance companies in the United States are allowed to wheel and deal directly with pharmaceutical companies to secure the best drug pricing for, you guessed it, their own bottom line.
+To make things even more complicated, insurance companies in the United States are allowed to wheel and deal directly with pharmaceutical companies to secure the best drug pricing for, you guessed it, their own bottom lines.
 They also hire pharmacy benefits managers (PBMs) to negotiate the best price on prescription drugs for, again, themselves.